A-Ferrier/quantum-modelling-centre/src/_problems/dissipative_ising.md

 - Collective decay: $\Gamma = \sqrt{\gamma_c},\sum_k \sigma^-_k$, coupling the entire chain to a common bath and leading to superradiant effects.

-# Dynamics

-## Integrating the master equation

-## t-MPS

-## t-VMPOMC

-## Exercises

 # Steady state

+We will begin by investigating the non-equilibrium steady state of the model, i.e. the fixed point of the dynamics reached at very long times, $\partial_t \rho = 0$.
+We will do so with the help of exact diagonalization and the time-independent variational principle.

 ## Exact diagonalization

-As one observes above, at long times, the system reaches a steady state $\partial_t \rho = 0$.
-In many cases, one is interested specifically in the steady state; it is possible to characterize it without explicitly time-evolving the system as above, thereby bypassing expensive entangling dynamics.

 Let us begin by constructing and diagonalizing the Lindbladian superoperator.
 We first load the necessary packages and define Pauli operators, along with their sparse variants:
 ```julia